-1) The level of interaction between the Aleutian stock and the Eastern Bering Sea stock is unknown.
-It is evident that some interaction does occur and that the abundance and composition of the eastern portion of the Aleutian Islands stock is highly confounded with that of the Eastern Bering
+- 1) The level of interaction between the Aleutian stock and the Eastern Bering Sea stock is unknown.
+It is evident that some interaction does occur and that the abundance and composition of the eastern portion of the Aleutian Islands stock is highly confounded with that of the Eastern Bering Sea stock.

-- Sea stock.
 Overestimation of the Aleutian Islands pollock stock productivity due to an influx of Eastern Bering Sea stock is a significant risk. - 2) As indicated in the 2004 AI pollock stock assessment (Barbeaux et al. 2004), AIBT survey catchability is probably less than 1.0, but we have no data to concretely anchor the value at anywhere less than 1.0.
 We therefore employ a default value for catchability of 1.00.
-This provides a conservative total biomass estimate. - 3) Recent (1991 through 2016) AI bottom trawl surveys are highly uncertain with an average CV of 0.36.
-The 2002, 2004, 2006, 2010, 2012, 2014, and 2016 estimates of CV are 0.38, 0.78, 0.48, 0.33, 0.55, 0.24, and 0.33 respectively.
-This results in considerable uncertainty in the model results. - 4) The authors' preferred model suggests that currently a large proportion of the stock in the Aleutians is composed of much older fish (11% age 10+ by number) which make up a large proportion of the catch (37% age 10+ by number).
-These results are highly reliant on the estimated selectivity curves. - 5) Aging error is a significant concern for this stock with aging comparisons for the 2006 through 2008 age data at between 20% and 47% agreement. - 6) If the 1978 year class is anomalous, it may be inflating the biological reference points, and in turn may be causing an overestimation of the expected productivity of this system, particularly if the 1978 year class originated elsewhere. - 7) The low 2012 through 2016 bottom trawl survey estimates can't be explained by estimated natural mortality or catch.
+This provides a conservative total biomass estimate. - 3) Recent (1991 through 2018) AI bottom trawl surveys are highly uncertain with an average CV of 0.4375.
+The 2002, 2004, 2006, 2010, 2012, 2014, 2016 and 2018 estimates of CV are 0.38, 0.78, 0.48, 0.33, 0.55, 0.24, 0.33, and 0.41 respectively.
+This results in considerable uncertainty in the model results. - 4) Aging error is a significant concern for this stock with aging comparisons for the 2006 through 2008 age data at between 20% and 47% agreement. - 5) If the 1978 year class is anomalous, it may be inflating the biological reference points, and in turn may be causing an overestimation of the expected productivity of this system, particularly if the 1978 year class originated elsewhere. - 6) The low 2012 through 2016 bottom trawl survey estimates can't be explained by estimated natural mortality or catch.
 The availability of pollock to the survey may not be static and therefore the index could be unreliable.
-Migration of pollock outside the survey area could also explain this decline, but less likely.
+Migration of pollock outside the survey area could also explain this decline.
+The sudden increase in biomass in 2018 is commiserate with a steep increase in temperature on the Bering Sea shelf, although this increase is now consistent with the model, there still appears to be an availability issue not addressed in this modeling framework.